 Semester Credit Hour Definition

 One semester credit hour will be awarded for a minimum of 750 minutes of formalized instruction that typically requires students to work at out-of-class assignments an average of twice the amount of time as the amount of formalized instruction (1,500 minutes).
 It is acknowledged that formalized instruction may take place in a variety of modes.

 While awarding semester credit hours typically occurs for instruction delivered in accordance with an institution's standard semester calendar, it may also occur for instruction that may not follow the typical pattern of an institution's standard semester calendar as long as the criteria for awarding such credit is met.

 The length of a semester shall consist of no fewer than 15 calendar weeks and no more than 17 calendar weeks of instructional time.
 The inclusion of breaks or holidays within any particular semester shall be at the discretion of the institution so long as the institution is in compliance with the criteria that defines a week of instructional time, and is in compliance with the criteria for awarding semester credit hours.

-The ad hoc group wishes to echo the Ohio Board of Regents' memo of February 4, 2000, defining the length of academic terms.
+The ad hoc group wishes to echo the Ohio Department of Higher Education's memo of February 4, 2000, defining the length of academic terms.
 It stresses both the need for flexibility required by new modes of instruction and scheduling and the need for consistency in transferring credit among institutions and equity in awarding subsidy.
-Ultimately, the responsibility for protecting the academic integrity of curricula, programs, and schedules rests upon the judgment of the chief academic officers of Ohio's colleges and universities within The University System of Ohio.
+Ultimately, the responsibility for protecting the academic integrity of curricula, programs, and schedules rests upon the judgment of the chief academic officers of Ohio's public colleges and universities.